6.1.5 Plot from User Defined Graph Template

 Save Graph as a Cloneable Template

-- Press F11 key or select Help: Origin Central to open the Origin Central dialog.
+- Press F11 key or select Help: Learning Center to open the Learning Center dialog.
 Select Graph Sample in the left-side panel, and select Smart Plotting with Cloneable Template from the Samples in drop-down list.

 - In the graph list, double-click on the 4th graph to open the Raman Spectrum subfolder.